larsgr/gene-id-mapping/docs/comparison-script-design.md

 This extra pass can reuse the in-memory structures already built for overlap detection in `within_assembly_compare.py`: extend the gene object so it tracks its transcript mappings and exposes helper methods for the aggregation logic.

+### Gene Exon Footprint vs. Transcript Union

+Per-gene statistics may still need a "gene exon footprint" for each annotation: the union of exons across every transcript isoform for a gene.
+This concept is distinct from the per-transcript "union of exon bp" used in the Jaccard metrics above, which considers only the two transcripts being compared.
+When aggregating to genes, make the distinction explicit in code and naming so downstream consumers do not confuse the gene-level footprint with the transcript-pair union.

 ## Gene-Level Classification Rules